nikixblossoms/Spotted/README.md

 ## 🔑 Key Features

 * **User-based feedback:** can add ratings for new/verified washrooms, score based on features like cleanliness, wheelchair accessibility, availibility of period products, etc.
+* **Diverse range of needs:** Filter the map based on your accessible needs to find the most suitable washroom!

 ## 💻 Tech Stack